pondrejk/dizzer/chap-definitions.md

 To those with resorces, technical facilites (that emerged in recent yers) allow storing data for future reuse even thought the utilization may be unclear at the moment of storing.
 There is an underlying hope that we can make sense of those data in the future.
 Data holders seek ways to monetize the information.
 BD are an attribute of interconnected society where individuals using ubiquitous technologies (web services, and mobile devices) create bigger and bigger digital footprints.

 Beforce we move to describing the challenges and opportunities big data pose to cartography, first let us dwell on some societal and scientific impact of the phenomenon, as this can provide a motivation for cartography to take part in addressing those issues.

+The definition of big data is elusive perhaps also because the majority of involved actors (as they are positioned in business) is more focused on building productive big data ventures, without much conceptual attention to the subject in itself.
+Then of course, the underlying technologies become a subject of marketing and engage in the infamous hype cycle (the forecasting company).
+So far there is no settled consensus around Big Data definition in the academia either, but as @kitchin2016makes predicts, the "genus" of Big Data will be further delineated and its various "species" identified.
+The question is if there is even a need for such **genealogic** approach.

 TODOs: